+Funding must predominantly be spent on providing Emergency Relief services.
 You can use the grant to pay for:

-- staff salaries and on-costs which can be directly attributed to the provision of services in identified service area or areas as per the grant agreement

-- employee training for paid staff delivering activities that are relevant, appropriate and in line with the activity objectives
+- staff salaries and on-costs which can be directly attributed to the provision of services in identified service area or areas as per the grant agreement - employee training for paid and unpaid staff delivering activities that are relevant, appropriate and in line with the activity objectives - items needed for immediate emergency relief, for example food parcels, clothing and vouchers (such as utilities and supermarket).

-- administration expenses directly related to the delivery of services such as:
+A small proportion of funds may also be spent on administration expenses directly related to the delivery of services, such as:

 - interpreting services

 - telephones

 - rent and outgoings

 - computer /information technology/website/ software

 - insurance

 - utilities

 - postage

 - stationery and printing

 - accounting and auditing

 - assets as defined in the terms and conditions that can be reasonably attributed to meeting agreement deliverables.